TIBCOSoftware/dovetail/README.md

 In order to regenerate the docs you need to run:

-* Clone the github page
 ```
 > git clone https://github.com/TIBCOSoftware/dovetail
 > cd dovetail
-> docker build -t dovetail-docs .
+> docker build -t dovetail-docs . --build-arg git_user_email=<your git email> --build-arg git_user_name=<your git name>
-> docker run dovetail-docs
+> docker run -it dovetail-docs
 ```

-* (Note that you will need write access to the github repo)
+* (Note that you will be asked to enter your github credentials and will need write access to the github repo)

 # Contributing
 Want to contribute to Project Dovetail?
 We've made it easy, all you need to do is fork the repository you intend to contribute to, make your changes and create a Pull Request!
 Once the pull request has been created, you'll be prompted to sign the CLA (Contributor License Agreement) online.